Thank you for considering a summer program at Tufts University. Here is what you and your student need to know about studying with us.

-Tufts Summer Study?
-Tufts Summer Study is the university’s summer precollege program for high school juniors (class of 2015) and seniors (class of 2014).
+Tufts Summer Study is the university’s summer precollege program for high school juniors (class of 2018) and seniors (class of 2017).
 With five enrollment options, your student has an opportunity to engage in college-level study in the summers before college.
 We think Tufts is the perfect setting for high achieving precollege students to try their hand at a program or college course.

-Enrollment in a Tufts Summer Study program is limited to students who are rising high school juniors (class of 2015) or seniors (class of 2014).
+Enrollment in a Tufts Summer Study program is limited to students who are rising high school juniors (class of 2018) or seniors (class of 2017).
 Students who are younger are not eligible.
-If your student is a current senior (class of 2013) he or she might consider enrolling at Tufts through Tufts Summer Session.
+If your student is a current senior (class of 2016) he or she might consider enrolling at Tufts through Tufts Summer Session.

 Can my student earn Tufts University Credit?

 |Program||Eligible year of HS Graduation||Credit or Non-Credit|

-|College Courses for Seniors||2014||All courses are for credit|
+|College Courses for Seniors||2017||All courses are for credit|

-|Tufts Summer Writing Program||2014 & 2015||Credit by application only for students graduating in 2014|
+|Tufts Summer Writing Program||2017 & 2018||Credit by application only for students graduating in 2017|

-|Ethics & Global Citizenship||2014 & 2015||Credit by application only for students graduating in 2014|
+|Foundations of Law & Ethics||2017 & 2018||Credit by application only for students graduating in 2017|

-|Health Science Honors||2014 & 2015||Credit by application only for students graduating in 2014|
+|Health Science Honors||2017 & 2018||Credit by application only for students graduating in 2017|

 Non-credit (or enrichment) enrollment benefits students in many ways.
 Without the pressure of a grade, students often report they feel freer to engage in college-level study in order to explore their interests and future academic plans.
 Many are unsure about college life, majors, time-management, or performance.
 Tufts Summer Study gives them the opportunity to try out college, gauge their interests, and add something distinctive to their resume.